jschmid/couchbase-chat/README.md

 When a user creates a new chat room, he selects the users he wants in the room.
 The sync function puts the `chatroom` and `message` documents in the same channel.
 Only the users selected when creating the room are added to the channel.

 Validation is used to prevent users to delete documents (chatrooms, messages) that they do not own.
 Only the *admin* user can create user documents.

 ## Default data

 Default values are available in [data.json](sync-gateway/data.json).
 The config does not allow guest access.
 In order to fill in default data, execute the `bootstrap_data.sh` file to create the data as the admin user.

+## Data model

+The data model is described in [data_model.md](sync-gateway/data_model.md).